carbon-language/carbon-lang/docs/design/generics/details.md

-In contrast to a [rewrite constraint](#rewrite-constraints) or a [same-type constraint](#same-type-constraints), this does not say what type `ElementType` exactly is, just that it must satisfy requirements of some facet type.
+In contrast to a [rewrite constraint](#rewrite-constraints) or a [same-type constraint](#same-type-constraints), this does not say what type `ElementType` exactly is, just that it must satisfy the requirements of some facet type.

 > **Note:** `Container` defines `ElementType` as having type `type`, but